SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 # The Heist of My Heart

-A loud noise wakes me up, I look around my bedroom.
-I don't see anything, deciding to go back to bed.
+A loud noise wakes me up.
+I look around my bedroom.
+Not seeing anything, I decide to go back to bed.

-A few minutes later as I am about to fall back to sleep, I hear somepony call my name.
+A few minutes later, as I am about to fall back to sleep, I hear somepony call my name.

 "Twilight?" they say.

-I was about to respond when another voice spoke up, this one I recognized immediately.
+I was about to respond when another voice spoke up, one I recognized immediately.

 "Pinkie, what are you doing?
 Are you trying to wake her up?"
 Rainbow whispered.